Info360 Asset Key Features | New and Existing Features | Autodesk

 Risk and rehab results for water assets

 Create risk models and rehabilitation decision trees for water distribution pipes, offering a more comprehensive view of water distribution asset data.
-The water asset risk models are based on asset attributes, spatial proximity and custom tables.
-Plot them on the application’s base map for better visualisation. (video: 34 secs)
+The water asset risk models are based on asset attributes, spatial proximity, and custom tables.
+Plot them on the application’s base map for better visualization. (video: 34 sec.)

 NEW